laravel/nova-docs/2.0/customization/frontend.md

 ### Localizations

 Localizations can be passed to the frontend from within your `NovaServiceProvider`.
-[Read more](./../customization/localization#Frontend).
+To learn more, check out the [full custom localization documentation](./../customization/localization#Frontend).

 ### Event Bus